Which class should I take?

-Unfortunately we don't offer private dog training at the SF SPCA at this time.
-If you need help with a behavior concern, we recommend working with a Behavior Technician in the SF SPCA's Behavior Specialty Clinic.
+Yes!
+For private training here at the SF SPCA on basic obedience skills and issues, please visit our Private Dog Training page and submit an online questionnaire.
+If you need help with a serious behavior concern such as aggression or anxiety, we will instead recommend booking with the SF SPCA's Behavior Specialty Clinic.
 If you are looking for a trainer who can come to your home, check out our referral list of external trainers.

 What if my dog is reactive to other dogs or overly excited and barking in class?

 Keep coming to class!
 We can help you by setting up visual barriers around your dog in the classroom so he can’t see the other dogs in class, and give you tips on helping your dog settle and focus on you.
 That said, it is true that some dogs are simply not comfortable in the classroom environment, and are too stressed or wound up to be able to learn in that setting.
 That's fine!
 If that is the case, we will ask you to withdraw from class and offer you other options for getting the training help you need.

 I have two dogs I want to train, but there’s just one of me.
 Can I bring both dogs to class?

 Each dog must have its own adult human handler in order to attend class.
 Juggling two dogs on two leashes in a classroom would not allow you to successfully control and work enough with each dog to get the desired results.
 If you don’t have another adult human handler that can attend with you, we recommend taking your dogs to consecutive classes, instead of the same class.